Kuki AI: Features

-Kuki claims to be an 18-year-old female chatbot from the Metaverse.
-It contains all of Alice's AIML files, with many additions from user generated conversations, and is always a work in progress.
-Worswick claims she has been worked on since 2005.
+Kuki claims to be an 18-year-old female chatbot from the Metaverse, and the developers have stated she has been worked on since 2005.
 Early work by one of the company's co-founders inspired the Spike Jonze movie Her.
+As of 2015, she conversed, on average, in excess of a quarter of a million times daily, and it was estimated 5 million unique users had interacted with her between 2016-2020.